Quirinus/MXLU_Documentation/README.md

 - Add links to some old/legacy docs to the doc, probably a new page under information. (http://www.medianxl.com/t4038-legacy-docs and the ones on the FTP location of the current docs)
 - Add a list of monsters that drop each GR in Yshari.
 I guess I gotta ask Marco if I can do it.
 - (claygame) Add pic of the armor/weapon type at the top of each section of RW page to let people know exactly what works for these RW?
-- (claygame) Add the top row showing titles of each coloum for each time a separate section starts for Items->Base
 - Change: Rune/RWs: Level --> Required Level?
 - Base Items page: Maybe add a note that broken ethereal items cannot gain durability even if they have the 'repair xx durability in yy seconds' mod.
 - (claygame) : maybe add link to forum somehow in the About page that opens when docs r opened for the first time to make people come more often on forum?